Azure/aksArc/known-issues.md

 To ensure gMSA and AD authentication works, ensure that the Azure Stack HCI cluster nodes are configured to synchronize their time with a domain controller or other time source and that Hyper-V is configured to synchronize time to any virtual machines.

-## Special Active Directory permissions are needed for domain joined Azure Stack HCI nodes
-Users deploying and configuring Azure Kubernetes Service on Azure Stack HCI need to have "Full Control" permission to create AD objects in the Active Directory container the server and service objects are created in.

 ## Get-AksHciLogs command may fail
 With large clusters the Get-AksHciLogs command may throw an exception, fail to enumerate nodes or will not generate c:\wssd\wssdlogs.zip output file.